Omodot-Etukudo/Omodot-Etukudo/README.md

 # Hi!👋 I'm Omodot

-A Product Designer based in 📍London,UK -- passionate about startups, fintech, web3 and web development with modern frontend technologies.
+A Product Designer & UX engineer based in 📍London,UK - passionate about startups, SaaS, fintech, web3 and web development with modern frontend technologies.
-- 📚 Constantly learning something about multiple technologies 👨‍💻
+- 📚 Constantly learning something about various technologies 👨‍💻
 - 🤝 Looking to collaborate with developers on design or development projects
 - 👨 He / Him
 - 💬 Ask me anything about Fintech, Web3 or Product Design
-- ⚡️ When i'm not working, I'm either at the gym or watching a couple shows 📺
+- ⚡️ When i'm not working, I'm either at the gym 🏋️‍♀️, cooking 🧑‍🍳 or watching a couple shows 📺
-- 📫 How to reach me **omodote@hotmail.com**
+- 📫 How to reach me **omodote@hotmail.com**, i don't bite (maybe)

 <h3 align="left">Toolbox 🧰 </h3>
 <p align="left">